natecollins/cfgbackup/README.md

-CFGBACKUP - Simple File Backups
+cfgbackup - Simple File Backups
 ========================================
 An easy to use file backup script where each job is based around a simple config file.
 - All backups are just files in directories, no special tools for recovery